fbpx

 There is a 4-hour time limit at the Mangatepopo car park, meaning you cannot park here and do the entire trail.
 You could hike a portion of the way, but most people will not be able to park here for the duration of their hike.

-Option # 2: Take a shuttle to and from Taupo
+Option # 2: Take a two-way shuttle from Taupo

 Even if you don’t have a rental car in New Zealand, you can still do the Tongariro Crossing!